theNewDynamic/oregonsadventurecoast.com/content/event/annual-oregon-coast-music-festival.md

 Shore Acres State Park Gardens, Charleston
 **Brass, Reeds, Strings and Song** - **_Free_**

 The Festival returns to the beautiful gardens of Shore Acres State Park, hosted by the Friends of Shore Acres.
 Bring a picnic and enjoy an array of musical performances by some of our locally inspired musicians.
+The event theme: _“Aaron Johnson meets the Shaymus Hanlin Quartet”_ provides the first-ever play together of two of our favorite Bay Area artists.

 {{< spacer 50 >}}

 {{< floatimage src="img/AdamStern.jpeg" float="left" alt="Adam Stern, Conductor" size="40" >}}**July 25, 27th & 29th @ noon**
 Coos Bay Library, Coos Bay
 **Lunch, Listen and Learn with Adam Stern** - **_Free_**

+Associate Conductor Adam Stern brings fresh and entertaining insight to the music and composers featured in the three orchestra programs.
+These noontime events provide an opportunity for interactive discussions that help everyone learn about the artists, the musical world and other related topics.
+Adam Stern returns to the Bay Area to continue his creative ideas for the Pops concerts, and support for outreach to everyone in his lectures and workshops.
+Stern has been leading the Seattle Philharmonic since 2003 and is noted for selecting compositions that have been underappreciated, recently highlighting  women composers.

 {{< spacer 50 >}}